jimmindungu3/jimmindungu3/README.md

 - Always looking to connect with fellow developers and expand my network

 📫 Let's Connect:
-- Check out my portfolio at [https://jimmindungu3.github.io/portfolio/]
+- Check out my (portfolio)[https://jimmindungu3.github.io/portfolio/]
-- Connect with me on LinkedIn: [https://www.linkedin.com/in/jamesndunguthedev/]
+- Connect with me on (LinkedIn)[https://www.linkedin.com/in/jamesndunguthedev/]
-- Drop me an email at [jimmindungu3@gmail.com] for any inquiries or collaboration opportunities
+- Drop me an email (here)[jimmindungu3@gmail.com] for any inquiries or collaboration opportunities

 Happy coding! 💻✨